Popmotion/popmotion/packages/popmotion-pose/docs/api/react/react-pose-text.md

 );
 ```

-But `SplitText` also provides a series of special props to word and character posed components.
+But `SplitText` also provides a series of special props.

 Words receive:
 - `wordIndex`